 The best network monitoring tools for Cisco devices

-Here is our list of the seven best Cisco network monitoring tools:
+Here is our list of the eight best Cisco network monitoring tools:

 - SolarWinds Network Performance Monitor (FREE TRIAL) The industry-leading network monitor